Donaldchuks/Austin-Police-Department-Data-Analysis/README.md

 The dataset was provided as a clean CSV file containing one Table of approximately 96,000 911 call records, with each record representing a unique incident and 25 columns.
 No missing values or duplicates were found upon review.
 However, I enhanced the dataset to facilitate deeper analysis and answer time-based questions, such as trends over specific periods or time of day.
 To enhance the dataset and facilitate deeper analysis, I made the following adjustments:
 - Created two additional columns

 ‘Month’: Extracted from the Response Datetime column to analyze monthly trends in response times and call volumes.

 ‘Time of Day’: Derived from the Response Hour column, The “Time Of Day” column was categorized into four distinct periods: Morning (6 AM to 12 PM), Afternoon (12 PM to 6 PM), Evening (6 PM to 12 AM), and Night (12 AM to 6 AM).
 This classification provided insight into temporal patterns.

-- Renamed 'Incident Number' to 'Call Volume'.
-In this dataset, each incident is assigned a unique "Incident Number."
+- Renamed 'Incident Number' to 'Call Volume': In this dataset, each incident is assigned a unique "Incident Number."
 So, when we count the number of incident numbers, we're essentially counting the number of individual 911 calls.

 - Used the 'Council District' column for geographic analysis: This column provides a more relevant level of geographic detail compared to 'Geo ID' for analyzing district-level trends.